We Learn Best When We Use All Our Senses

 - Joining two triangles to form a bigger triangle, and two squares to form a rectangle.

 - Learning addition and subtraction by writing numbers on stairs and jumping up or down according to what needs to be added or subtracted.

-The multisensory teachers uses play and activities to teach concepts.
+The multi-sensory teachers uses play and activities to teach concepts.
 Find out what the child enjoys doing the most and use it to teach the child.
 Be creative in the way you use materials to teach concepts.
-Children too, enjoy multi sensory teaching, and remember things much better.
+Children, too, enjoy multi-sensory teaching, and it helps them to remember things much better.